 The Narrator of The Great Divorce is never named.
 Furthermore, the novel contains little information about his personality, his personal life, or his interests.
-While we know that he’s of a literary turn of mind… (read full character analysis)
+While we know that he’s of a literary turn of mind… read analysis of The Narrator

-George MacDonald (1824-1905) was a Scottish author (in real life, as well as in The Great Divorce) who wrote a series of highly popular children’s books and fantasies, many of which had a strong… (read full character analysis)
+George MacDonald (1824-1905) was a Scottish author (in real life, as well as in The Great Divorce) who wrote a series of highly popular children’s books and fantasies, many of which had a strong… read analysis of George MacDonald

 A shrewd, businesslike soul who has a nonsensical plan to sell the golden apples of the Valley of the Shadow of Life to the people of the Grey Town.
-Ikey exemplifies the shallowness and… (read full character analysis)
+Ikey exemplifies the shallowness and… read analysis of The Intelligent Man / Ikey

 A bitter, cynical soul who tells the Narrator that Heaven and Hell are a “racket,” both owned by the same people.
-The Hard-Bitten Ghost is generally distrustful of the world—despite the fact that he’s “been… (read full character analysis)
+The Hard-Bitten Ghost is generally distrustful of the world—despite the fact that he’s “been… read analysis of The Hard-Bitten Ghost

 The Driver is responsible for transporting souls from the Grey Town to the Valley of the Shadow of Life.
 He hides his face, and seems to be “full of light,” suggesting his supernatural, even angelic, qualities.